fokkog/tableofprizes/README.md

 - OpenID Connect (OIDC) and its support in Azure
 - GitHub, specifically GitHub Actions for CI

-The application is public, but it will have to identify table managers and prize winners.
+The application is public by nature, but it will have to identify table managers and prize winners.
 For this I would prefer to rely on existing social accounts like Google/Microsoft.
 Hence my interest in OIDC, specifically as supported by Azure B2C Tenants.

 To bootstrap the new project I could have used [Spring Initializr](https://start.spring.io/), but I decided to go one step further and use [JHipster](https://www.jhipster.tech/).
-Not sure how hip this really is nowadays, but it gives me solid and secure foundation consisting of an Angular front-end and a Spring Boot back-end.
+Not sure how hip this really is nowadays, but it gives me a solid and secure foundation consisting of an Angular front-end and a Spring Boot back-end.
 See [.yo-rc.json](.yo-rc.json) for initial choices.

 This project will consume some of my spare time, maybe for the coming hours/maybe for the coming years.
 It's about the journey, not the destination.
 By nature I am a back-end developer, so I would be very surprised if it ends in something good-looking and user-friendly :smiley: